Sepiolite

-Sepiolite, also known in English by the German name meerschaum (/ˈmɪərʃɔːm/ MEER-shawm, /-ʃəm/ --shəm; /de/; meaning "sea foam"), is a soft white clay mineral, often used to make tobacco pipes (known as meerschaum pipes).
+Sepiolite, also known in English by the German loanword meerschaum (/ˈmɪərʃɔːm/ MEER-shawm, /-ʃəm/ --shəm; /de/; meaning "sea foam"), is a soft white clay mineral, often used to make tobacco pipes (known as meerschaum pipes).
 A complex magnesium silicate, a typical chemical formula for which is Mg_{4}Si_{6}O_{15}(OH)_{2}·6H_{2}O, it can be present in fibrous, fine-particulate, and solid forms.

-The fibrous clay minerals have recently been shown to exist as a continuous polysomatic series where the endmembers are sepiolite and palygorskite.
-There is a continuous variation in chemical composition from sepiolite, the most magnesic and trioctahedral endmember, to palygorskite, the least magnesic, most Al- and Fe-bearing, most dioctahedral endmember.
+The fibrous clay minerals have been shown to exist as a continuous polysomatic series where the endmembers are sepiolite and palygorskite; there is a continuous variation in chemical composition from sepiolite, the most magnesic and trioctahedral endmember, to palygorskite, the least magnesic, most Al- and Fe-bearing, most dioctahedral endmember.